negrifelipe/ServerStatusBot/README.md

 Make sure to leave a star i will apreciate it a lot ⭐

+On the next update i will add the way to know the player names !

 # 😱 Features 😱
 A unique message in a selected discord channel for displaying the server status